-- Place the lid loosely over the mouth of the jar, and wait until the oil has cooled to room temperature.
-When the oil has cooled somewhat, tighten and seal the lid.
+- Place the lid loosely over the mouth of the jar, and let it sit for 20-30 minutes.
+When the oil has cooled somewhat and it's just starting to solidify, tighten and seal the lid.
 Then shake gently to mix everything together.

 - Let the salve sit (with the cap on) until completely cooled and hardened before using.

 This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified pediatrician who has been practicing for more than 20 years.
 Learn more about Hello Glow’s medical review board here.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.43